seatrips/easy-apache2-site/README.md

-# Easy-apache2-site
-Easy dummy guide for new delegates to make a website on a vps
+# Easy guide for new delegates to make a website on a vps

 # What you need to do after prepairing the vps with a user